opendilab/LightZero/README.md

 ## Background

+The method of combining Monte Carlo Tree Search (MCTS) and Deep Reinforcemeent Learning (DRL) represented by AlphaZero and MuZero has achieved superhuman level in various games such as Go and Atari , has also made gratifying progress in scientific fields such as protein structure prediction, matrix multiplication algorithm search, etc.
 The following is an overview of the historical evolution of the Monte Carlo Tree Search (MCTS) algorithm series:
 ![pipeline](assets/mcts_rl_evolution_overview.png)